 Arriving at the hospital, I make my way to the early morning consultation in obstetrics, knowing full well that anything can await me - empty emergency beds in the corridor and a relaxed delivery room or several patients in critical condition at the same time.

 I can't get our patient from yesterday out of my mind.

 Gulalai* reached our clinic in a very critical condition.
 After giving birth to her eleventh child at home, she had not stopped bleeding.
 At the clinic, we quickly realised that surgery was needed to save her life.

-This is first of all the husband or also the brother, brother-in-law, uncle....
+In this region of Afghanistan, women are generally not considered to be entitled to consent when it comes to medical procedures, and before we are allowed to operate on a woman, we have to get the permission of the male "care-taker".
+This is primarily the husband, but can also be the brother, brother-in-law, uncle...
 Like yesterday, precious minutes of desperate waiting often pass by until we finally hold the longed-for little piece of paper with the blue fingerprint of one of these persons – indicating their agreement – in our hands.